 Q: Is there any vision outside of instruction of the English language about other course offerings?

-Brent Paterson: Yes, we are working for Center for Teaching, Learning and Technology.
+Brent Paterson: Yes, we are working with the Center for Teaching, Learning and Technology.
 They are working on proposals of how to work with faculty who will teach international students.

 Q: What about in terms of course offerings and programs?